w180112/OpenflowSoftwareSWitch/README.md

 ## Test environment:

 1. CentOS 7.6 and AMD Ryzen 2700, 64GB ram desktop
+2. Raspbain Feb.
+2020 on RaspberryPi 4B v1.2
-2. Can connect to Ryu/ONOS/OpenDaylight SDN controller
+3. Can connect to Ryu/ONOS/OpenDaylight SDN controller

+## TODO:

+1. Make Flowmod and Packetin Packetout be able to interact with OpenFlow flow table